ncatlab/nlab-content/pages/1120.md

 The above definition is due to Gabriel-Zisman in the book

-* Gabriel-Zisman, _Categories of fractions and homotopy theory_
+* Gabriel-Zisman, _Calculus of fractions and homotopy theory_